 Encrypt All Data

-Encrypting S3 data makes it unreadable, thus it is difficult to compromise unless decrypted.
+Encrypting S3 data makes it difficult to compromise unless decrypted.
 You should encrypt all data in transit, either in or out of S3, which prevents unauthorized users from reading data and its associated storage.
 Here’s a good explanation of how to encrypt all your S3 buckets.

 It’s also essential to encrypt all data at rest.
 You should enable encryption for any data in non-volatile storage, including databases, object storage, block storage, or any other medium.
 Encryption reduces the risk of unauthorized access, provided you have adequate access controls in place.